dandingdjianjiao/starter-hugo-research-group/content/publication/palladium-catalyzed-insertion-of-an-allene-into-an-aminal-aminomethylamination-of-allenes-by-c-n-bond-activation/index.md

 ---
 title: "Palladium-Catalyzed Insertion of an Allene into an Aminal:
-  Aminomethylamination of Allenes by CN Bond Activation"
+  Aminomethylamination of Allenes by C–N Bond Activation"
 publication_types:
   - "2"
 authors: